-PNCB Continuing Competence Update: July 2019
+PNCB Continuing Competence Update: Fall 2019

 The project has resulted in great strides to understand how practitioners and stakeholders think about continuing competence, including what is important to each stakeholder, and how those priorities align with PNCB’s mission.

 - Focus groups have been involved from 2013 to this point, and a presentation was given at a national conference in 2016.